-This contribution was created with the support of VEGA project no. 1/0143/21: Antisemitic Ethnic Stereotypes in the Media and Literature of the V4 Countries and the project of the Minority Cultures Fund no. 23-220-00019: Central European Views.
+This contribution was created with the support of VEGA project no. 1/0143/21: Antisemitic Ethnic Stereotypes in the Media and Literature of the V4 Countries and the project of the Fund for the Support of the Culture of National Minorities no. 23-220-00019: Central European Views.